 The Golden Rule: "Do unto others as you would have them do unto you" - this rule appears in some form in all major religious traditions and in many philosophies.
+In the Bible it is recorded in Matthew 7:12.
 Sometimes it is stated in the reverse: "Do not do unto others as you would not have them do unto you."

-Higher Power / Loving intelligent universe: The fundamental nature of reality.
-The energy and intelligence behind the manifest world - the flow of what is, the Tao.
-It is something "larger than me" which is noble or sacred.
+Higher Power / Loving, intelligent universe: The Holy Trinity: God the Father, the creator, Jesus Christ, the redeemer, and the Holy Spirit, the sustainer.
 What you consider to be a description of "Higher Power" may not be what others would say, so tolerance for synonyms is important.
-Synonyms: all that is, everything, life itself, being, love, nature, the universe, or ultimate reality; and from some religious traditions: God, Goddess, Emptiness, Allah, YHWH, Jehovah, Ein Sof, Brahman, Spirit or Great Spirit, the Tao.
+Synonyms from other religious traditions: Allah, YHWH, Ein Sof, Brahman, Emptiness, Spirit or Great Spirit, the Tao.